 Welcome to Acharya’s House of Yoga in Sydney

-Try out our new 1-hr Open Hatha class on Wednesdays at 4:15, starting November 2.
+Try our new 1-hr Open Hatha class on Wednesdays at 4:15.
 Beginners welcome!

 Acharya’s House of Yoga teaches an authentic and original Indian style of hatha yoga in our quiet, peaceful and spacious yoga studio in the heart of Sydney city.

 Acharya’s House of Yoga was established several decades ago when a young Indian yogi was instructed by his guru to teach yoga in Australia.
 The young man took the name Acharya, and set up a school in Sydney in 1968.
 After moving to the Pitt St location, where Acharya lived and taught, the centre grew and flourished.